PMR2/PMR2userdocs/exposing-cellml.rst

 In this example I will use a :term:`fork` of the the Beeler Reuter 1977 workspace.
 Creating a *fork* of a workspace creates a *clone* of that workspace that you own, and can push changes to.
-You can *fork* any publicly available workspace in the AUckland Physiome Repository.
+You can *fork* any publicly available workspace in the Auckland Physiome Repository.
 For more information on this feature, refer to the information on features or collaboration, or see the :ref:`relevant section of the tutorial
 <tut1forkingaworkspace>`.